HabchiSarra/HabchiSarra.github.io/index.md

 ---

 ## News
-- Our paper *On the Survival of Android Code Smells in the Wild* with Romain Rouvoy and Naouel Moha is accapeted as a full paper at **MobileSoft 2019** ([pdf](https://hal.inria.fr/hal-02059097/document)).
+- Our paper *On the Survival of Android Code Smells in the Wild* with Romain Rouvoy and Naouel Moha is accepted as a full paper at **MOBILESoft 2019** ([PDF Preprint](https://hal.inria.fr/hal-02059097/document)).
-- Our paper *The rise of Android code smells: who is to blame?* with Naouel Moha and Romain Rouvoy is accapeted as a full paper at **MSR 2019** ([pdf](https://hal.inria.fr/hal-02054788/document)).
+- Our paper *The rise of Android code smells: who is to blame?* with Naouel Moha and Romain Rouvoy is accepted as a full paper at **MSR 2019** ([PDF Preprint](https://hal.inria.fr/hal-02054788/document)).

 <p>
  <a class="twitter-timeline"